-This is a fun recipe to make for summer or an ice cream bar.
+This is a fun recipe for summer or an ice cream bar.
 Everyone can load up their choco tacos with their favorite ice cream and toppings!

 To make the taco shells, I used my popular Gluten Free Pizzelle Cookies recipe.
-You can make them in lots of flavors, but for these dessert taco shells, I used vanilla so that they work with any flavor of ice cream!
+You can make them in lots of flavors, but for these dessert taco shells, I used vanilla to work with any ice cream flavor!

 Why These Gluten Free Choco Tacos Are Great:

-- You can customize the shells to be chocolate, vanilla, lemon, or any flavor!
+1. You can customize the shells to chocolate, vanilla, lemon, or flavor!
 See the Variations section below for the recipes!

 Ingredient Notes:

-- Gluten Free Flour Blend - I made this recipe with King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean other blends won't work, I just haven't tested any others in this particular recipe.
+• Gluten Free Flour Blend – I made this recipe with King Arthur’s Measure for Measure Gluten Free Blend.
+That doesn’t mean other blends won’t work; I haven’t tested any others in this recipe.

-- Coconut Oil or Butter - You can use either for this recipe, depending on whether you want these to be dairy-free or not.
+• Coconut Oil or Butter – You can use either for this recipe, depending on whether you want these to be dairy-free.

 Recipe Step-By-Step Directions: